Curryllo/lab6-microservices/REPORT.md

 Describe what the Eureka dashboard shows:

 - Which services are registered?
+- Server configuration, accounts service and web service.
+Eureka is not
+- self registered thanks to `register-with-eureka: false` in `application.yml`
 - What information does Eureka track for each instance?
+- Registers IP, name and port of each instance

 ---